trunk-io/docs/check/configuration/supported/bandit.md

 ---
-description: Bandit- A Security Linter for Python
+description: Bandit is a security linter for Python codebases.
+Bandit flags problems like hard-coded passwords, injection vulnerabilities, and the use of insecure libraries.
 ---

-# Bandit

-Bandit is a linter for Python.
+**Bandit** is a linter for Python.

 You can enable the Bandit plugin with